-The pTH1091 overexpressing plasmid was transferred into Rm1021 and Rm5004 with a transconjugation frequency into both strains of 10^{-4} transconjugants per recipient cell.
-The empty pBBR1MCS5 plasmid transferred into both strains at a much greater frequency of 10^{-1} transconjugants per recipient cell.
-When the mating spots were serial diluted and plated onto selective media pTH1091 transconjugant colony formation took approximately six days as opposed to four days for the pBBR1MCS5 transconjugants.
+The pTH1091 overexpressing plasmid was transferred into Rm1021 and Rm5004 with a transconjugation frequency into both strains of 10-4 transconjugants per recipient The empty pBBR1MCS5 plasmid transferred into both cell. strains at a much greater frequency of 10-1 transconjugants When the mating spots were serial per recipient cell. plated onto selective media pTH1091 diluted and transconjugant colony formation took approximately six days as opposed to four days for the pBBR1MCS5 transconjugants.
 The Rm1021 (pTH1091) and Rm5004 (pTH1091) transconjugants were of two types, most of the colonies were small however some of the transconjugant colonies were much larger and appeared to develop normally in four days.
 Cells in both types of colonies were examined with the light microscope.
 Cells from the large colonies were the same size and shape as wildtype cells.
 Cells from the small colonies were of a much different nature and the vast majority of the cells in the colony appeared to be growing as complex filaments much larger than wildtype cells.
-Several small colonies were used to inoculate LBmc Sm Gm and the culture was grown for and then prepared for examination with hours the 6 Enivronmental Scanning Electron Microscope.
-If overnight cultures were grown from a small pTH1091 transconjugant all appeared indistinguishable from wildtype cells cells presumably do to the strong pressure to inactivate the DnaA overexpression.
-This strong pressure to inactivate either the Plac promoter or the dnaA gene itself is likely the reason for the presence of the large pTH1091 transconjugant colonies.
-The block in cell division is very striking as a result of DnaA overexpression, with many of the cells up to 15 μ m in length as oppose to the wildtype cells of 1 μ m.
+Several small colonies were used to inoculate LBmc Sm Gm and the culture was grown for hours and then prepared for examination with the Enivronmental Scanning Electron Microscope.
+If overnight cultures were grown from a small pTH1091 transconjugant all appeared indistinguishable from wildtype cells presumably do to the strong pressure to inactivate the DnaA This strong pressure to inactivate either overexpression. the Plac promoter or the dnaA gene itself is likely the reason for the presence of the large pTH1091 transconjugant The block in cell division is very striking as a colonies. result of DnaA overexpression, with many of the cells up to 15 μm in length as oppose to the wildtype cells of 1 μm.
 The S. meliloti filaments are complex because in most cases they have many branches and swollen areas flanked by regions that appear to be partially sepatated.
 Many of the cells that are overexpressing DnaA appear to look very similar to the Y shaped differentiated bacteroids that are found inside plant cells (Figure 19).

 Figure 16.
 10% SDS PAGE showing the purification of S. melioti DnaA (57 kDa) from an overexpressing E. coli cell lysate (J1027).
-DnaA was overexpressed as a fusion protein to E. coli NusA with a His6 tag (pET431a).
-Lanes: 1, induced J1027 cell lysate; 2, an elution from a Ni column after purification; 3, thrombin digested fusion protein liberating the NusAHis6 tag.
-DnaA was subsequently purified away from the NusAHis6 tag via nickel affinity chromatography.
+DnaA was overexpressed as a fusion protein Lanes: 1, to E. coli NusA with a His, tag (pET431a). induced J1027 cell lysate; 2, an elution from a Ni column after purification; 3, thrombin digested fusion protein liberating the NusAHis, tag.
+DnaA was subsequently purified the NusAHis6 tag via nickel affinity from away chromatography.
 Lanes 4, is purified DnaA and lanes 6 - 8 are 20 mM, 40 mM and 250 mM imidazole washes respectivley showing the removed NusAHis6 tag.